famiu/feline.nvim/USAGE.md

 ```

 Priority can also be set to a negative number, which can be used to make a component be truncated earlier than the ones with default priority.

+##### Check if component is truncated or hidden

+If you give a component a `name`, you can check if that component has been truncated or hidden by Feline's smart truncation system through the utility functions, `require('feline').is_component_truncated` and `require('feline').is_component_hidden`.
+Both of these functions take two arguments, `winid` which is the window id of the window for which the component's truncation is being checked, the second is the `name` of the component. `is_component_truncated` returns `true` if a component has been truncated or hidden, and `is_component_hidden` returns `true` only if a component has been hidden.

 #### Conditionally enable components